9850-9880 Caminito Marlock

 Hendrix was a man who took care of the Scripps livestock and was second-in-command on the rancho.
 The pond was a watering hole on the original spread.
+Another pond of interest in Scripps Ranch is Evan’s Pond which was part of E.W.
+Scripp’s daughter’s property.

 This pond would most likely be a disappointment to many, mainly because it is surrounded by homes, but we found joy in circling around it with our pup.
 We came across some kids fishing who caught a ton of these tiny fish.
 This is a good spot for families or for walking your dogs.
 It’s especially for those who don’t want to be around a bunch of people.
 It was very empty when we explored it.
 The hike to it is really pretty too.